Saxena611/animesh_ftltask/README.md

 ### insert_user

--The command takes exactly one argument as total number of user needs to be created .
+- The command takes exactly one argument as total number of user needs to be created .
--The command returns the random user string created with output message as User "<RANDOM STRING>" Created !.
+- The command returns the random user string created with output message as User "<RANDOM STRING>" Created !.
--Sample Command : python manage.py insert_user 1
+- Sample Command : python manage.py insert_user 1

 insert_activity